memfault/interrupt/_drafts/unittests-cpputest.md

 ```

 To build and run this unit test, we give the unit test harness the test name,
-which files to compile into the test binary, and any extra compilation flags
+the list of files to compile into the test binary, and any extra compilation
-necessary.
+flags necessary.

 ```
 COMPONENT_NAME=sum